ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/index.md

 ## Quick Start

-1. Install SIMKL Movie Tracker: `pip install simkl-mps`
+1. Install MPS for SIMKL: `pip install simkl-mps`
 2. Run the application: `simkl-mps`
 3. Authenticate with your SIMKL account
 4. Play media in your favorite player